 Besides case studies, some other examples of high-quality content that can be highly effective include webinars, white papers, eBooks, tutorials, slide decks, demos, videos, and infographics.

 It’s important to understand what your budget will be and how much you will be able to spend.
 If you want to help get the word out about your website in person, it might require making an investment in marketing collateral, promotional materials, or your business may benefit more from online advertising in order to gain significant traction to your site.
 Plan your spends accordingly and stretch your budget as much as possible.

-Some of the lower cost options for physical marketing collateral would include business cards, fliers, napkins, buttons, window stickers and more.
-Resources like Vistaprint and Fedex Office can be great places to find professional yet affordable materials.
+Some of the lower-cost options for physical marketing collateral would include business cards, flyers, napkins, buttons, window stickers, and more.
+Resources like Vistaprint and FedEx Office can be great places to find professional yet affordable materials.

 Local Search site owners also have the luxury of advertising relatively cheaply through Google Adwords.
 With keywords and phrases as low as 5-10 cents per click, and Google periodically offering $100 credits to start, this can be a great way to drive traffic to your site and build repeat visitors at a lower cost.

 Many people often ask the best way to make a sale to a business in their directory.
 The important thing to remember is that before you make a sale, you need to build a solid relationship with potential advertisers.
 Rather than walking into a business, slides in hand, trying to pitch them on a sponsorship opportunity, it’s better to form business relationships first and foremost.
 Introduce yourself as THE person who has started a directory where